 - Wearable drug delivery devices

-Top 10 Wearable Drug Device Trends
+Top 10 Wearable Drug-Device Trends

 For these wearable medical devices to be successful, medical professionals must be able to monitor your progress remotely from medical facilities.
 This can be easily accomplished with the use of wearable activity monitors.
-An activity monitor could range between medically-designed devices to mass market wearable activity monitors, such as a Fitbit or Apple Watch.
+An activity monitor could range from medically-designed devices to mass-market wearable activity monitors, such as a Fitbit or Apple Watch.
 The type of wearable activity monitor device you require will depend entirely on your medical situation.
 You might require an ECG monitor to watch your heart activity, from detecting atrial fibrillation to tracking your exercise.
 You might require a blood pressure monitor.
 Or you might even require a biosensor that prevents respiratory or cardiac arrest.
 They can also lead to less frequent dosing.

 Subcutaneous Drug Delivery Devices